aaronallen8455/auto-split/README.md

 - Using SPLIT in pattern match will insert patterns for _all_ missing cases.
 It doesn't restrict to the position where SPLIT is used, as some users might expect.
+- If there are no missing patterns then SPLIT will have no effect